 I remember the day a brand meant something completely different to me.
 I grew up on a farm in Southern Saskatchewan, a brand was a hot iron stick that singed precious calves in the springtime.
 I was unaware of how powerful that brand was.

 Recently I heard of a conversation that made me reflect on that iron stick and what it meant.
-I heard of a business person that believed his business’ brand should change regularly to stay relevant.
+I heard of a business person that believed his business’ logo should change regularly to stay relevant.
 I had to ask myself why anyone would think their brand should change that often.
 To me, a business’ brand identifies who they are, it speaks to their identity, and it isn’t something I would change on a whim.
 It is something customers recognize, and hopefully respect.
 Team members get behind a brand and are proud of it.
 A brand, when done well, will have a longer shelf life than one year – look at some of the world’s best brands and you’ll see how timeless a well thought out brand can be.
+Not to mention the amount of money it takes to work with professionals when branding your company.

 So why would anyone think they should change their brand annually?
 Perhaps there is confusion between a brand and an ad campaign.
 It is completely realistic to change out creative and messaging for your advertising on a regular basis.
 This allows you to stay relevant in an advertising world that is constantly evolving and pushing new limits.
 It will allow you to stay top of mind by being creative.
 However, this is not your brand, this is an ad campaign.